agl-c/deid2_dpsyn/README.md

 ##### 3. Data config

-Finally, you need to config [data.yaml](config/data.yaml): You can specify the **identifier** attribute's name in data.yaml (we assume your dataset has the identifer attribute by default; obviously, in synthetic dataset the column should be removed to protect privacy).
-You can also specify **bin** settings in the format of [min, max, step] in numerical_binning in data.yaml based on your granuarity preference.
-(Further, you can change more details in bin generation in binning_attributes() in DataLoader.py.)
+Finally, you need to config [data.yaml](config/data.yaml) ( in /config ):

+You can specify the **identifier** attribute's name in data.yaml (we assume your dataset has the identifer attribute by default; obviously, in synthetic dataset the column should be removed to protect privacy).

+You can also specify **bin** settings in the format of [min, max, step] in numerical_binning in data.yaml based on your granuarity preference. ( Further, you can change more details in bin generation in binning_attributes() in DataLoader.py. )

+Notice: by default we assume your input dataset include **identifier column** and at least one column with **numerical binning** specified.

+Below is one example:

 ```yaml
 identifier: ID